Minus24Exp/Jacy/docs/en_docs/dev.md

 ### Control flow

 #### `if`/`elif`(`else if`)/`else`
-In Yocto `if` is an expression that sets current value to last evaluated in its block.
+In Jacy `if` is an expression that sets current value to last evaluated in its block.
 So, it's possible to use `if` in assignment or as ternary:
 ```
 // Assignment